Battle of the Pusan Perimeter: Daegu advance

 Five KPA divisions amassed to oppose the UN at Taegu; from south to north, the 10th, 3rd, 15th, 13th, and 1st Divisions occupied a line from Tuksong-dong and around Waegwan to Kunwi.
-The KPA planned to use the natural corridor of the Naktong valley from Sangju to Daegu as their main axis of attack for the next push south.
+The KPA planned to use the natural corridor of the Naktong valley from Sangju to Taegu as their main axis of attack for the next push south.
 Elements of the 105th Armored Division were also supporting the attack.

-By August 7, the KPA 13th Division had crossed the Naktong River at Naktong-ni, 40 mi northwest of Daegu.
-ROK troops attacked the 13th Division immediately after it completed its crossing, forcing the KPA troops to scatter into the mountains.
-The division reassembled to the east and launched a concerted night attack, broke the ROK defenses, and began an advance that carried it 20 mi southeast of Naktong-ni on the main road to Taegu.
-Within a week, the KPA 1st and 13th divisions were converging on the Tabu-dong area, about 15 mi north of Daegu.
+By August 7, the KPA 13th Division had crossed the Naktong River at Naktong-ni, 40 mi northwest of Taegu.
+ROKA troops attacked the 13th Division immediately after it completed its crossing, forcing the KPA troops to scatter into the mountains.
+The division reassembled to the east and launched a concerted night attack, broke the ROKA defenses, and began an advance that carried it 20 mi southeast of Naktong-ni on the main road to Taegu.
+Within a week, the KPA 1st and 13th divisions were converging on the Tabu-dong area, about 15 mi north of Taegu.

 US artillery near Waegwan fires at North Korean troops attempting to cross the Naktong River.

 During August 12–16, the KPA 15th Division formed up on the east side of the Naktong River in the vicinity of Yuhak-san, 3 mi northwest of Tabu-dong.
-It was quickly locked in combat on Yuhak-san with the ROK 1st Division.
+It was quickly locked in combat on Yuhak-san with the ROKA 1st Division.